RetroPie/RetroPie-Docs/docs/Arcade.md

 ## Step 2: Download the right ROMs

-In most countries, **downloading games is illegal unless you own legal copies of them**.
+In most countries, **downloading games is illegal unless you also own legal copies of those games**.
 We're not going to tell you where to download ROMs.
 A search engine may help.
 What follows is a technical description of compatibility between different emulators and ROM versions.

-In general, you will only get good results with a full ROM set.
-Incomplete sets (i.e. smaller collections of individual ROMs) are unlikely to work well.
-This is because a full ROM set contains certain common files shared by multiple ROMs.
+In general, you will only get good results with a full "reference set" of ROMs.
+Incomplete ROM sets (i.e. smaller collections of individual ROMs) are unlikely to work well.
+This is because a reference set contains common files shared by multiple ROMs.
 Without these files, most games will immediately exit.

-Each arcade emulator requires a different ROM set version.
-Not every ROM set contains the same games.
-This table tells you which ROM set version each emulator requires, and which games are in each set:
+There are a number of different reference set versions.
+Different versions contain different games (although there's plenty of overlap).
+This table tells you which reference set version you need for each emulator, and which games are in each set:

 | Emulator | Required ROM Version | # of ROMs | DAT File | Compatibility List |
 | :---: | :---: | :---: | :---: | :---: |